-Everyone is coping differently to the current situation we are facing globally at the moment.
-Some people are using it as motivation, some are using it as a time to relax and recover, some to connect within and some to pig out and eat what they want!
+Everyone is coping differently with the current situation we are facing globally at the moment.
+Some people are using it as motivation.
+Others are using it as a time to relax and recover, or to connect within and some to pig out and eat what they want!

-For some people, this lock-down will cause a lot of stress mentally, due to their past experiences and may cause them to go into a fight or flight response.
+For some people, this lock-down will cause a lot of stress mentally.
+Due to their past experiences, it may cause them to go into a fight or flight response.

-Rumination occurs when the person is triggered by an external event/experience and then experiences a never ending stream of negative or catastrophic thoughts.
-Even after the event has past, the thoughts continue to flow creating no resolution or relief.
+Rumination occurs when the person is triggered by an external event/experience and then experiences a never-ending stream of negative or catastrophic thoughts.
+Even after the event has passed, the thoughts continue to flow creating no resolution or relief.

-The problem with rumination is that it actually has major impact on your health.
-It stimulates your body’s stress response (fight/flight), which means your blood pressure goes up, your heart rate goes up and you may have trouble sleeping, eating and a number of different issues unique to each individual.
+The problem with rumination is that it actually has major impacts on your health.
+It stimulates your body’s stress response (fight/flight).
+This means your blood pressure goes up, your heart rate goes up and you may have trouble sleeping, eating and several different issues unique to each individual.
 Depression and anxiety are also linked to rumination.

 So what can you do about it?